EvernodeXRPL/evernode-docs/docs/source/platform/hooks/governance-game.md

 - Any Participant can submit a Proposal for a new Hook.
 - Proposers must collateralize their Proposal with EVR rewards equivalent to the current moment's reward quota.
 - The hooks that bear the proposed hashes must be deployed to some existing Xahau account.
+- Example
+  - If you are willing to suggest a hook change you first have to `setHook` your updated hook code to 4 new accounts.
+  - Then get the each hook's hook hash (32 byte as hex string) using a explorer and construct the hash buffer is hex format in above mentioned order.
+    - The total length of the buffer will be 128 bytes (256 characters in hex string).
+  - Then create a text file with above hex buffer string inside.
+  - After that propose the candidate with the Evernode CLI `evernode governance propose <hash file> <short name>`
+    - Ex :- `evernode governance propose ~/hooks.txt testProposal` (Short name will be a name that you can identify your proposal (Do not add white spaces in middle))
+  - **Note: You have to keep the hooks that you have proposed, inside the accounts that you have initially generated.
+Because if you remove or override them, the hook objects will be removed from the ledger.
+So you candidate will be purged even it's elected.**

 #### Dud Host Candidate
 - The dud host removal Proposal represents the Xahau Address of the malfunctioning host to be removed from the platform.
 - Any Participant can submit this kind of proposal.
 - Proposers must collateralize their Proposal with EVR rewards worth 25% of the current moment's reward quota.
+- Example
+  - If you are willing to report a dud host, You have to know the host address you are going to propose.
+  - Then report the host address with the Evernode CLI `evernode governance report <dud host address>`
+    - Ex :- `evernode governance report rwFyhJ8v5X3iC7vBcqdoxKqMQ9jr7gDATu`

 ### Withdrawing a Proposal

 - The Proposer can withdraw their Proposal at any time before it Succeeds or Purges.
 - If the Proposal is withdrawn, the proposer gets half their EVRs back.
 - Lost EVRs are added to that Epoch’s reward pool.
+- Example
+  - If you need to withdraw a proposal created by you, You have to find the Unique ID of the proposal.
+  - You can find the your candidate's Unique ID with `evernode governance status` command.
+  - Then withdraw the candidate with the Evernode CLI `evernode governance withdraw <candidate id>`
+    - Ex :- `evernode governance withdraw 0000000001ADDE77BB4F24A964B28DF299F084148F19E34B16E7BE4E5BC8E390`

 ### Purging a Proposal